-He made his debut in Casablanca at the Studio des Arts alongside Ferdaous and Coco Diam's.
+He debuted in Casablanca at the Studio des Arts alongside Ferdaous and Coco Diams.

-He gives a concert at the Russian Culture House in London and is the President of the Jury of the Stars of the Albion Festival, where he also emcee the Gala.
+He gives a concert at the Russian Culture House in London and is the President of the Jury of the Stars of the Albion Festival, where he also emcees the Gala.

 He sang at the Silence des Justes Gala in Paris.

 He donated part of his Judaica art collection to the Musée du Judaisme du Maroc in Casablanca.
-The Ceremony opened the Television 8pm News of the 1st Moroccan channel 2M.
+The Ceremony opened the Television at 8 pm—news of the 1st Moroccan channel 2M.

-He received the Moroccan Culture Trophy from Serge Berdugo, for his contribution to the Moroccan Culture.
+He received the Moroccan Culture Trophy from Serge Berdugo for his contribution to Moroccan Culture.

-He is a guest of honor at SIEL, the International Edition, and Book Fair in Morocco.
+He is a guest of honor at SIEL, the International Edition, and the Book Fair in Morocco.